 Guarantee insurance can also be used in some cases to replace letters of credit.
 The pricing of insurance companies is currently very competitive, and insurers also do not require counter-guarantees.

-Guarantee insurers usually act in the same way as banks, ie grant a guarantee limit to their clients, from which individual guarantees can be written quickly and flexibly.
-The granting of the limit is based on an analysis of the company's financial position and future prospects.
-The guarantee needs impact also on pricing.
+Guarantee insurers generally operate in the same way as banks.
+They grant their client a guarantee limit from which individual guarantees can be written quickly and flexibly.

 The granting of a guarantee limit is based on an analysis of the company's financial position and future prospects.
 Guarantee needs also have an impact on pricing.

 The most typical guarantees issued by insurance companies are